Chiropractic Care Improves Quality of Sleep

 These recommendations have led to a focus on alternative methods of treating ear infections, including spinal manipulative therapy (chiropractic adjustments).
-A new review of current research evaluated the use of spinal manipulations to treat ear infections in pediatric patients.
+A new review of current research evaluated the use of spinal manipulations to treat ear infections in paediatric patients.
 Read more

 Maximizing The Results of Your Treatment

-Every patient who walks into our office looking for a Milwaukee chiropractor has their own idea of what they hope to achieve with chiropractic care.
+Every patient who walks into our office looking for a Burlington chiropractor has their own idea of what they hope to achieve with chiropractic care.
 Some want a quick fix, others are seeking rehabilitation and management of a longer-term problem.
 Many patients we see in our office are not dealing with a specific problem at all but are simply looking the reach the optimal overall health potential they know chiropractic care can help them achieve.

 But no matter what their objective is, every patient wants to know the same thing: “How can I maximize the health benefit of what we’re doing here?”
 To answer this question, let’s take a look at the three phases of chiropractic treatment: Relief Care, Corrective Care, and Maintenance Care.
 Read more